kubernetes/minikube/README.md

 ### Dashboard

-To access the [Kubernetes Dashboard](http://kubernetes.io/docs/user-guide/ui/), run this command in a shell after starting minikube to get the address:
+To access the [Kubernetes Dashboard](http://kubernetes.io/docs/user-guide/ui/), run this command in a shell after starting Minikube to get the address:
 ```shell
 minikube dashboard
 ```

 ### Services

-To access a service exposed via a node port, run this command in a shell after starting minikube to get the address:
+To access a service exposed via a node port, run this command in a shell after starting Minikube to get the address:
 ```shell
 minikube service [-n NAMESPACE] [--url] NAME
 ```

 ## Design

-Minikube uses [libmachine](https://github.com/docker/machine/tree/master/libmachine) for provisioning VMs, and [localkube](https://github.com/kubernetes/minikube/tree/master/pkg/localkube) (originally written and donated to this project by [RedSpread](https://redspread.com/)) for running the cluster.
+Minikube uses [libmachine](https://github.com/docker/machine/tree/master/libmachine) for provisioning VMs, and [localkube](https://github.com/kubernetes/minikube/tree/master/pkg/localkube) (originally written and donated to this project by [Redspread](https://redspread.com/)) for running the cluster.

-For more information about minikube, see the [proposal](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/cluster-lifecycle/local-cluster-ux.md).
+For more information about Minikube, see the [proposal](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/cluster-lifecycle/local-cluster-ux.md).

 ## Additional Links:
 * [**Advanced Topics and Tutorials**](https://github.com/kubernetes/minikube/blob/master/docs/README.md)